 The link to a healthy city and a healthy community is providing the resources and services that address community needs for intervention, prevention, and health promotion.
 The Department of Health and Human Services (DHHS) offers individuals interested in gaining experiential opportunities, through internships, in the following areas: Community Health, Preventive Health, and Environmental Health.
 Included in the services the DHHS provides are emergency management, homeless services and physician services.
 An internship with the DHHS is a great way to gain knowledge about public health while acquiring valuable workplace experience.
 Internship opportunities are dependent on need and area of specialization.
 Please email Mable.Goss@longbeach.gov your application or contact him with any questions.

 Police Department Internship

-The City of Long Beach Police Department, in conjunction with the Department of Criminal Justice of California State University, Long Beach, offers a limited number of internships during the fall and spring semesters.
-This non-paying internship is open to college level students who wish to pursue a career in law enforcement and who must complete an internship as part of their academic requirements and who wish to pursue a career in law enforcement are invited to apply for the non-paid internship positions.
+The Long Beach Police Department, in partnership with the Department of Criminal Justice of California State University, Long Beach, offers a limited number of internships each year.
+College students who must complete an internship as part of their academic requirements and who wish to pursue a career in law enforcement are invited to apply for the non-paid internship positions.

 Port of Long Beach Internship